 A national Nurses Award was introduced on 1 January 2010.
 The Nurses Award 2010 covers nurses in primary health care and general practice, including registered nurses, enrolled nurses, nursing assistants and midwives.
 It determines the minimum pay and conditions for a nurse working in Australia.

-Click here to view the Nurses Award as at 20 June 2013
+Click here to view the Nurses Award as of December 2013.

 How does it affect me?

 The Nurses Award 2010 contains some significant differences to previous state-based nursing awards.
 To find out how you may be affected by the Award, read this article published in the Australian Nursing Journal.

 The ANMF website contains information and resources on the Nurses Award.